The Ultimate Guide to Category Management

 - Category Management in Purchasing

 - Further Reading and Resources

-The concept of Category Management originated in the late 1980’s.
-It followed the research of Brian F. Harris, a former university professor at the University of Southern California.
+The concept of Category Management or Category Planning originated in the late 1980’s.
+It followed the research of Brian F. Harris, a former professor at the University of Southern California.
 It delivered a big change in the way retailers and suppliers worked.
 Instead of competing with each other, it encouraged suppliers to work together with a focus on the consumer when making retail decisions.
 For the first time, the range of products offered for sale by a retailer was grouped together with similar or related products based upon the consumer need that they met.
-These ‘product categories’ were then managed as a strategic business unit, and no longer as stand-alone products or brands.
+These ‘product categories’ were then managed as a strategic business unit (SBU), and no longer as stand-alone products or brands.

-According to Harris, the reasoning behind Category Management is the following:
+According to Harris, the reasoning behind it is the following:

 - Force consumer focus when making retail decisions.

 - Develop a strategy for differentiation and competition.

 - Promote information sharing to help better decision-making.

 - Provide greater strategic logic when making tactical decisions.

 - Clarify decisions about asset and resource allocation.